 You would be responsible for collecting blood samples from patients, labeling them correctly and sending them off for analysis and testing.You will need a calm and friendly manner with the ability to put patients at ease, and it goes without saying that you don’t mind the sight of blood.Phlebotomists must be extremely accurate and careful.
 In a busy facility, they may take dozens of blood samples during a typical shift.
 They must be able to work under pressure without sacrificing accuracy or safety.Fine motor skills are needed to successfully insert a needle into a vein.
 Phlebotomists also must be well-organized, with extremely good attention to detail.

 How long does it take to complete the program?

 Athena Career Academy’s Phlebotomy program is approximately 180 hours of study and is taught over a period of approximately twelve (12) to eighteen (18) weeks.
 The Phlebotomy program includes 120 hours of classroom and 60 hours of lab participation.
+Students can choose to complete the optional 120 hour externship.
 Upon successful completion of this course, students will receive a certificate of completion and will be eligible to take the National Certification Exam to become a Certified Phlebotomy Technician (CPT).

 What types of courses are taught in this program?

-Courses include the fundamentals of phlebotomy, anatomy and physiology, health and public safety, and diagnostic skills.
+Courses include the fundamentals of phlebotomy, anatomy and physiology, health and public safety and medical terminology.

 Athena Career Academy Phlebotomy Program Cost